This Month · July 2026

 Companion planting for your current plant list

 Whatever you plant this month, pair it with the right companions.
 Brassicas love dill, rosemary, and nasturtiums.
 Tomatoes thrive next to basil and marigold.
 Avoid planting brassicas with tomatoes, or onions with peas.
-Our companion planting guide covers every supported crop — and Plant Planner auto-fills your beds with good companions so you never have to memorise the chart.
+Our companion planting guide covers every supported crop, and Plant Planner auto-fills your beds with good companions so you never have to memorise the chart.

 Succession planting: don't plant it all at once

-A classic beginner mistake is planting all your lettuce on the same day — you end up with 12 lettuces at once, then nothing.
-Instead, sow a small batch every 2–3 weeks.
+A classic beginner mistake is planting all your lettuce on the same day, you end up with 12 lettuces at once, then nothing.
+Instead, sow a small batch every 2-3 weeks.
 Plant Planner builds succession planting into your schedule automatically, so you harvest continuously instead of in gluts.

 Frequently Asked Questions

-What vegetables should I plant in May in Australia?
+What vegetables should I plant in July in Australia?

 How do I find my Australian climate zone?

-Australia has five growing zones — tropical (Darwin, Cairns), subtropical (Brisbane, Gold Coast), temperate (Sydney, Melbourne, Adelaide, Perth), cool/alpine (Hobart, Canberra) and arid (Alice Springs, Broken Hill).
+Australia has five growing zones, tropical (Darwin, Cairns), subtropical (Brisbane, Gold Coast), temperate (Sydney, Melbourne, Adelaide, Perth), cool/alpine (Hobart, Canberra) and arid (Alice Springs, Broken Hill).
 Your postcode is the most reliable guide: enter it on Plant Planner for a precise classification and planting dates tuned to your exact location.

 What grows best in raised beds in Australia?